peterdri/ece-communications-labs/_ece350/lab1/part1.md

 - Execute the flowgraph and after a few seconds kill it.
 Check that the `.dat` file now exists by browsing your file systems file explorer.
 You can now disable the *File Sink* block again.

-  >Note: if you execute the flowgraph while the *File Sink* block is enabled, and spend time analyzing the scope and frequency plots, it will be writing to file the entire time.
-Generally if you want to look at the plots for any duration, you should disable the *File Sink* block.
+  {% include alert.html title="Note" content="If you execute the flowgraph while the *File Sink* block is enabled, and spend time analyzing the scope and frequency plots, it will be writing to file the entire time.
+Generally if you want to look at the plots for any duration, you should disable the *File Sink* block." %}

   >A way to regulate the duration a flowgraph runs for is to use the [*Head* block](https://wiki.gnuradio.org/index.php/Head) to limit the number of samples that flow either from the input or into the *File Sink*.